dansmyers/IntroToCS/Labs/7-Hurricane.md

 ### Project Euler #1

 [Project Euler](https://projecteuler.net/problem=1) is a site with a large number of mathematical-themed programming problems.
-Use the `for` loop with `range` to solve problem #1:
+Here's problem #1:

 >If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6, and 9.
 The sum of these multiples is 23.
 >
 >Find the sum of all the multiples of 3 or 5 below 1000.

+Use the `for` loop with `range` to solve this problem.
 Put your solution in a file named `euler.py`.

 ## Serious Problems